If you're married or in a civil partnership

 You and your spouse must fill in a statutory declaration saying you both agree to stay married.

-You’ll get an ‘interim certificate’ if you or your spouse don’t want to remain married, or if neither of you fill in a statutory declaration.
+You’ll get an ‘interim certificate’ if you or your spouse do not want to remain married, or if neither of you fill in a statutory declaration.
 You can use the interim certificate as grounds to end the marriage.

 If you live in England or Wales, you’ll only get a full certificate once you end your marriage.

 If your marriage was registered in Scotland, you can use an interim certificate to apply to the sheriff court for a full certificate.
-You don’t need to end your marriage first.
+You do not need to end your marriage first.

 Contact the administrative team at the Gender Recognition Panel if either you or your spouse change your mind about staying married during the application process.